This Diplomat's Wife Was Charged For Killing A Teenager

 After meeting with the president, the grieving parents say they feel "taken advantage of.”
 In a statement from the family’s spokesperson, it’s noted that the family feels they “have become a pawn in a wider political game.”

 Now, Sacoolas is finally facing charges after she fled the country to avoid them.
-And this decision to charge Sacoolas is causing tension between the U.K. and the United States, despite the fact that she is being given a fair trial.
-Dominic Raab, the British Foreign Secretary is standing behind it.
-Britain's Crown Prosecution Service said they chose to charge Sacoolas “following a thorough review of the evidence available.”
+And this decision to charge Sacoolas is causing tension between the UK and the United States, despite the fact that she is being given a fair trial.
+Dominic Raab is standing behind it.
+The Crown Prosecution Service said they chose to charge Sacoolas “following a thorough review of the evidence available.”
 If convicted, she could face up to 14 years in prison.

 Advertisement